 - The regulations apply to purchases, defined as a direct or indirect acquisition of a right or interest in residential property.

 - It does not apply to property acquisitions as a result of death, divorce, gifts, or a separation.

 WHAT ARE THE PENALTIES FOR VIOLATING THE FOREIGN BUYERS BAN?

 - There are significant penalties for violating this legislation.
 Any person knowingly assisting or attempting to assist a non-Canadian in the purchase of a prohibited property may be subject to a summary conviction offence under the Criminal Code and a fine of up to $10,000.

 In a constantly evolving market, let us help you make informed decisions.
 We offer personalized attention tailored to your needs, regardless of the neighbourhood or price of your home.
 Ask us about local market conditions and opportunities, and let us prepare you for your next move.

 This post was published on January 16, 2023.
+Changes have been made to the Foreign Buyers Ban outlined in this post.
+These changes are covered in our post, What the Latest Foreign Buyers Ban Changes Means to You.
 For the most up-to-date and accurate information, and to determine your eligibility, we encourage clients to contact their real estate agent or an appropriate third-party professional, such as a lawyer or accountant.
 Featured Image by Vincent Rivaud via Pexels.